torvalds/linux/Documentation/timers/no_hz.rst

 	simply offloading RCU callbacks from all CPUs and pinning them where you want them whenever you want them pinned.

-o	Additional configuration is required to deal with other sources
-	of OS jitter, including interrupts and system-utility tasks and processes.
+*	Additional configuration is required to deal with other sources of OS jitter, including interrupts and system-utility tasks and processes.
 This configuration normally involves binding interrupts and tasks to particular CPUs.

-o	Some sources of OS jitter can currently be eliminated only by
-	constraining the workload.
+*	Some sources of OS jitter can currently be eliminated only by constraining the workload.
 For example, the only way to eliminate OS jitter due to global TLB shootdowns is to avoid the unmapping operations (such as kernel module unload operations) that